 With all of the pandemic panic flooding this internet, I’m doing my best to do my part in a positive manner.
-I’m staying at home so myself, my family, and my community remain healthy and safe.
+I’m staying home to try and keep myself, my family, and my community safe.
 In the beginning, I did find my mind being utterly obsessed covid-19 so I’m trying to put a spin on things for my own mental health.
-Therefore, I’m calling it a homecation.
+Therefore, I’m calling our shelter in place order a homecation.
 I’m taking advantage of quality time with the family.
-And naturally, I’m still finding ways to include landscape photography in my lifestyle.
-Here are 10 productive photography activities you can do during your homecation.
+And naturally, I’m still finding ways to include nature and landscape photography in my lifestyle.
+Here are 11 productive photography activities you can do during your homecation.

 1. Backup your Images: